thehighnibble/thehighnibble.github.io/docs/imsai8080/configure/README.md

 The solution is to mount the microSD card on a PC and edit the **boot.conf** file to fix the problem.
 :::

+### Default boot.conf

-The default configuration, as shipped is a follows:
+The default configuration, as shipped (in Release v1.6.0) is a follows:

 ```conf
 #Network configuration